tychen-SJTU/MECD-Benchmark/README.md

 ```bash
 python feature_kit/extract_feature.py
 ```
-And the pretraining weights of VGCM will be unpoladed soon.
 ## 🗝️ Training & Validating
 For training and our validating VGCM(Video Granger Causality Model), please follow the command below:
 ```bash